-Create a Compelling Brand Story
+Craft a Unique Brand Story

 Your brand story is the first touchpoint for consumers to understand your brand voice, brand personality, core values, mission statement, and tone of voice.
 Your brand voice can be humorous, sarcastic, wild, content, tranquil, authoritative, and instructive.
 It all depends on the type of brand persona you’d like to build to connect with your target audience, create an emotional connection, and begin to form a clear brand identity.

 This is a living and breathing document of your brand and provides consumers with a clear tone of voice that your audience feels they can connect with and support.
 If your brand is lacking in this foundation, it’s essential to consider undergoing brand discovery.
-This process will help you to better understand your brand, your audience, your vision, and direction.
+This process will help you better understand your brand, audience, vision, and direction.

 Understand Your Target Audience